kailash-manasarovar/statement/docs/timeline/2024/april.md

 ![](../../content/images/google-searches/april-24/Screenshot%202024-04-21%20at%2005.34.20.png)

 - This guy showed up on `@jctot19` results for a long time.
-Sometimes just him and Carmen or Rocio Vidal.
-He is into sado-masochism and I believe I saw him [coming out of my apartment building](../2023/september.md#a-man-i-recognize) in September 2023.

 ![](../../content/images/google-searches/april-24/josep-l.JPG)

+- Sometimes just him and Carmen or Rocio Vidal showed up here.
+- He is into sado-masochism and I believe I saw him [coming out of my apartment building](../2023/september.md#a-man-i-recognize) in September 2023.

 ![](../../content/images/google-searches/april-24/image_123655411%20(1).JPG)
 ![](../../content/images/google-searches/april-24/josep-l-2.png)

+- I guess sedating women in their own homes is a branch of sado-masochistic sex.